ArgeNH/Thesaurus/README.md

 ## Aplication in Java

->Thesaurus for save words, project written in Java 8.
+>Thesaurus for save words, project written in Java 8. ☕
 - v1.0 create and dev.
 - v2.0 add table with all words for tgs.

+## Soon
+- Web Application 😋

 ###### Social Networks